billthefarmer/editor/Syntax.md

 good enough for a simple text editor.

 ### C type
-Keywords are matched from a list of C/C++/Objective C/Java/Javascript/Python keywords.
+Keywords and types are matched from lists of C/C++/Objective C/Java/Javascript/Python keywords and types.
 Classes are capitalised words.
 Constants are all caps, underscore and digit words.
 Strings are in double quotes.
 Single quotes are ignored because apostrophes break the algorithm.
 Both `/* */` and `// ` C style comments are recognised.